 There are no excuses to exclude climate-related issues from this array of uncertainties organizations take into account.

 Climate change is a broad and complex topic that manifests differently depending on an issuer’s sector, location and business strategy.
-Zizzo Strategy helps clients think through these issues in a tailored way and looks forward to supporting the CSA and others in their efforts to educate and provide further guidance that will support enhanced climate disclosure across economic sectors.
+Mantle helps clients think through these issues in a tailored way and looks forward to supporting the CSA and others in their efforts to educate and provide further guidance that will support enhanced climate disclosure across economic sectors.

 Summary of CSA Staff Notice 51-354